modelsconf2018/modelsconf2018.github.io/program/tutorials/index.md

 (2009) Ltd. in Gatineau, Quebec, Canada, working on the development modelling tools with focus on code generation and mixed textual/graphical modelling.
-Before Zeligsoft he was a Post-Doctoral Fellow at the School of Comput- ing in Queen’s University (Canada).
+Before Zeligsoft he was a Post-Doctoral Fellow at the School of Computing in Queen’s University (Canada).
 He holds Ph.D. and M.Sc. degrees in Computer Science from McGill University (Canada).
 He has long-standing research interests in the design, implementation and semantics of programming and